 15 Things To Do in Sibiu Like a Local

-How to explore this unique & beautiful Romanian Saxon medieval city.
+How to explore Sibiu Romania, a unique & beautiful Romanian Saxon medieval city.

 When visiting Romania, Sibiu undeniably has to be on the top of your bucket list.
 It is one of the oldest existing Saxon villages in the country (and in all of Europe), and it still looks as if the Middle Ages has never ended.